 We’re always asked how to save money on Hawaii interisland flights.
-And the good news, of course, is that it has gotten so much more affordable since competition arrived courtesy of Southwest Hawaii.
-Island hopping, both for visitors and residents, is feasible again for the first time in years.
+And the good news, of course, is that it has gotten so much more affordable to fly interisland since competition arrived courtesy of Southwest Hawaii.
+Island hopping, both for visitors and residents, became feasible again for the first time in years.

 If you’ll be traveling Hawaii interisland, follow these updated Hawaii travel tips to save the most money.
 The following suggestions will help you avoid paying through the nose when flying in Hawaii and give you an idea of what to expect.

 We have recently seen flights between the islands priced as low as $39 and as high as $195, each way.
 So plan ahead and keep these tips in mind.